 Now this one may seem a little extreme, but moving to another part of the country to reduce your cost of living can give you quite the boost to your disposable income.

 Obviously, you’ll want to do your homework on this first.
 You would potentially have to look for a new job if your company doesn’t have an office where you work.
 You will also want to make sure you will have everything you need around you.
-It may be worth to find some place that is comparable to what you have around you now as far as amenities, shopping, dining, and entertainment are concerned.
+It may be worth finding some place that is comparable to what you have around you now as far as amenities, shopping, dining, and entertainment are concerned.

 Why might this be worth it?

-According to Sperling’s Best Places, a comparison between Denver, Colorado and San Fransisco, California cost of living reveals that a salary of $375,000 in Denver would need to be at $801,765 to compare.
+According to Sperling’s Best Places, a comparison between Denver, Colorado, and San Fransisco, California cost of living reveals that a salary of $375,000 in Denver would need to be at $801,765 to compare.